kvreinzapp/Maze_Solver/README.md

-# Terminal Maze Pathfinding Visualizer
+# Terminal Maze Path Finder

 A simple and fun terminal-based visualizer using Python's `curses` module to demonstrate **breadth-first search (BFS)** pathfinding through a maze.